908: The Touch of Satan

 Anthony Zerbe is a character actor known for his villainous roles in The Omega Man (1971) and Who’ll Stop the Rain (1978), among others.
 He won an Emmy for his performance in the mid-‘70s TV series Harry O, which starred David Janssen (The Fugitive).

-I think it’s Tony Musante as a kind of hip Satan who solves crimes.
+No, you know, I think it’s Tony Musante as a kind of hip Satan who solves crimes.

 Tony Musante (1936-2013) was an actor who appeared in a number of movies and TV shows, including the 1973 detective show Toma, which became Baretta after Musante left the show.